finalFlash159/SmartCustoms-Assistant/README.md

    - If the original file is DOC, convert it first.

 **Split text**
-   - Apply regex to split text by “Điều …”, “Khoản …”, “Mẫu số …” or relevant markers.
+   - Apply regex to split text by "Điều …", "Khoản …", "Mẫu số …" or relevant markers.
    - Clean up extra whitespace.

 **Chunking & Handling Long Sections**